doxakis/WelcomePage/README.md

 They are all saved on localStorage.
 It's on your own device.

 ## Possible improvements
-- Store dashboards informations on cloud service (Dropbox, google drive)
+- Save dashboard information on cloud service (Dropbox, google drive)
 - Import / Export for one dashboard only
 - More widgets!

 ## Contribute
-Having new idea ?
+You have new ideas ?
 Pull request are welcome.

 ## Copyright and license
 Code released under the MIT license.